jdc4429/art-display/README.md

 Effect keywords: RAIN, SNOW, BLIZZARD, SPECIAL, FIREFLY, WAVE, FIREWORKS

+LEFT and RIGHT cursor keys will move forward and backwards through the images.

 Either run with 'python ss93.py' if your have python installed or by the executable file.

 Images are currently set to display every 15 seconds but can be easily changed in the program.
 Line 315    if time.time() - image_change_timer > 15: